Voxel51 Integration

 Dataset curation for smarter annotation

-FiftyOne by Voxel51 is the leading open-source toolkit for building high-quality datasets and computer vision models, and helps to visualise, curate, manage, and QA data, and automate the workflows that support enterprise machine learning.
-FiftyOne will help users identify the most relevant samples from datasets to send to V7 for annotation.
+FiftyOne by Voxel51 is the leading open-source toolkit for building high-quality datasets and computer vision models.
+It helps to visualise, curate, manage, and QA data.
+Additionally, it helps to automate the workflows that support enterprise machine learning.
+FiftyOne helps users identify the most relevant samples from datasets to send to V7 for annotation.
 It does this by providing a variety of tools and workflows to:

 Dataset improvements for model fine-tuning and evaluation

-This integration clears the way for efficiently optimizing and augmenting existing datasets to boost model performance even further.
+This integration allows for efficient optimization and augmentation of existing datasets to boost model performance.

 FiftyOne enables powerful image and object-level annotation review and QA workflows.
-The platform’s embedding visualization, compatible with off-the-shelf and custom models, can be used to help analyze the quality of the annotations and the dataset—to weed out mistakes and find areas for improvement.
+The platform’s embedding visualization, compatible with off-the-shelf and custom models, can be used to help analyze the quality of the annotations and the dataset to identify mistakes and areas for improvement.

 Seamless data transfers and support for all data formats

-Data can be easily sent back and forth between Voxel51 and V7 via an API—to reduce the time and effort needed for transfers and ensure top data security.
-The integration will allow for seamless conversion of all data formats, retaining all existing annotations (including labels made in other tools).
+Data can be easily sent back and forth between Voxel51 and V7 via an API to reduce the time and effort needed for transfers and ensure data security.
+The integration allows for seamless conversion of all data formats, retaining all existing annotations (including labels made in other tools).

-V7 supports all data in its native formats—be it images, videos, or medical imagery.
-Powered with auto-annotation, specialized video labeling, and SAM integration, labeling teams can annotate data faster without sacrificing quality.
+V7 supports many formats of data: Images, videos, and medical imagery.
+Powered with auto-annotation, specialized video labelling, and SAM integration, labelling teams can annotate data faster without sacrificing quality.

 Notably, V7 supports DICOM, NIfTI, and WSI imagery, showcasing its commitment to delivering fit-for-purpose infrastructure for industries of all types.